dsa0x/jo/readme.md

 `nomad job run web.nomad`
 `nomad job run fabio.nomad`

+Just for dev purposes, Never run db jobs in production.

 If you are using a non-M1 machine, replace `fabio.nomad` with the right artifact.